About us

 Learn more about our team

-Igor Gajic
+Igor Gajić

 Already at the age of 6 I went with my sister on horseback to visit my aunt who was away one day riding in one direction.
 That experience is something indescribable that stuck in my memory.
-A couple of years ago, I obtained a license from the Swiss Academy for long-distance riding and I have been organizing horseback riding in Serbia for more than 8 years.
+A couple of years ago, I obtained a license from the Swiss Academy for long-distance riding and I have been organizing horseback riding in Serbia for more than 10 years.
 I have always been fascinated by nature, animals, human being, the mystique of the untouchable and the goal of our existence … I want to guide you through remote parts of the Dinaric Alps and Sumadija and get closer to nature and animals in a special way … With more than 20 years of tourism experience and human health through exercise, riding and my own experience riding with us reaches a special level in which we become one team enjoying the beautiful landscapes of this part of the Balkan.
-I am father of five children and my son Matej has been riding the whole trail since he was 8 years old.
+I am father of six children and my son Matej has been riding the whole trail since he was 8 years old.

 I organize the tour, equipment, horses, know how, tour guide in English and German.